 Low-Income Housing Tax Credit Interest - The Company invested in limited partnerships that provide low-income housing tax credits and other related Federal income tax and state premium tax benefits to the Company.
-The carrying value of these entities was \$49 million and \$57 million at December 31, 2012 and 2011, respectively.
+The carrying value of these entities is recorded within other assets and was \$44,532 and \$49,162 at December 31, 2013 and 2012, respectively.
 Interests for which the return has been guaranteed by unrelated third-parties are accounted for using the effective-yield method.
 The remaining interests are accounted for using the amortized-cost method.
-As of December 31, 2012 and 2011, the Company was obligated under future commitments of \$1.9 million and \$26.8 million, respectively, which are included in the above carrying value.
+As of December 31, 2013 and

+2012, the Company was obligated under future commitments of \$419 and \$1,900, respectively, which are included in the above carrying value.

-The fair value of the Company's investment in low-income housing tax credit partnerships is estimated to be \$57,448 at December 31, 2012.
+The fair value of the Company's investment in low-income housing tax credit partnerships is estimated to be \$52,233 at December 31, 2013 as compared to \$57,448 at December 31, 2012.
 The fair value is estimated by calculating the net present value of expected cash flows and is classified as a Level 3 fair value measurement.

 The Federal income benefits accrued during the year, net of the amortization associated with guaranteed interests, are recorded in "Income Tax Expense".
 Amortization associated with non-guaranteed interests was reflected as a component of "Net Investment Income."
 All state premium tax benefits, net of the related amortization, are recorded in "Net investment income."
-At December 31, 2012, \$47 million is included in "Other assets" with the remaining \$2 million included in "Other invested assets."
-At December 31, 2011, the comparable amounts were \$54 million and \$3 million, respectively.
+At December 31, 2013, \$43,000 is included in "Other assets" with the remaining \$2,000 included in "Other invested assets."
+At December 31, 2012, the comparable amounts were \$47,000 and \$2,000, respectively.
 Any unpaid commitments to invest are recorded in "Other liabilities".

 Goodwill - The excess cost of business acquired over the fair value of net assets acquired is reported as goodwill.
 Goodwill is subject to annual impairment testing based on certain procedures outlined by GAAP.
-These procedures include a qualitative assessment as to whether it is more likely than not that goodwill is impaired.
+These procedures include a qualitative assessment as to whether it is more likely than not that goodwill is impaired, and they also require consideration of a change in relevant events or circumstances that could possibly affect the valuation of a goodwill reporting unit.
 If it is determined that an impairment is likely, the procedures then involve measuring the carrying value of each of the Company's reporting units, including the goodwill of that reporting unit, against the estimated fair value of the corresponding reporting unit.
 If the carrying value of a reporting unit including goodwill exceeds its estimated fair value, then the goodwill in that reporting unit could potentially be impaired.
 In that event, further testing is required under the accounting guidance to determine the amount of impairment, if any.
 If there is an impairment in the goodwill of any reporting unit, it is written down and charged to earnings in the period of test.